Wootrade (WOO) Hits Market Capitalization of $356.96 Million

-Wootrade (CURRENCY:WOO) traded flat against the U.S. dollar during the 1-day period ending at 15:00 PM ET on January 25th.
-One Wootrade coin can currently be purchased for approximately $0.73 or 0.00001460 BTC on major exchanges.
-During the last seven days, Wootrade has traded flat against the U.S. dollar.
-Wootrade has a total market cap of $356.96 million and $45.82 million worth of Wootrade was traded on exchanges in the last 24 hours.
+Wootrade (CURRENCY:WOO) traded flat against the U.S. dollar during the 24 hour period ending at 13:00 PM Eastern on January 26th.
+Over the last week, Wootrade has traded flat against the U.S. dollar.
+Wootrade has a market cap of $356.96 million and $45.82 million worth of Wootrade was traded on exchanges in the last 24 hours.
+One Wootrade coin can currently be purchased for $0.73 or 0.00001460 BTC on popular cryptocurrency exchanges.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.